AutomaApp/documentation/docs/api-reference/blocks.md

 Select element using [XPath expression](https://www.w3schools.com/xml/xpath_syntax.asp).

 ### CSS Selector
+You can use the [element selector](/getting-started/element-selector.md) feature to get the CSS Selector of an element.

 There four most common CSS selectors are used:

 - **Type selector** <br>
 	Select an element by its node name.
-For example, `input` will match with the \<input> element
+E.g. `input` will match with the \<input> element

 - **Class selector** <br>
 	Select an element by its `class` attribute.
-For example, `.text` will match with any elements that has "text" class.
+E.g. `.text` will match with any elements that has "text" class.

 - **ID selector** <br>
 	Select an element based on the value of its `id` attribute.
-For example, `#title` will match with an element that has "title" ID.
+E.g. `#title` will match with an element that has "title" ID.

 - **Attribute selector** <br>
 	Selects all elements that have the given attribute.
-For example, `[value]` will match with any element that have the "value" attribute.
+E.g. `[value]` will match with any element that have the "value" attribute.

 Read more about CSS Selector on the [MDN Page](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).